Installation guide¶

 Several Python packages are installed in this way (if they are not already), including:

 DYNAMITE should now be installed and ready to be run!
-You can now try the examples proposed in Alternate compilation method for recent Linux systems.
+You can now try the examples proposed in Test runs.

 make distclean